 On the inside I used waterproof PUL (laminated) fabric so I can easily wipe crumbs and spills away.
 Other choices for the inside lining include laminated cotton fabric or laminating cotton fabric yourself with a product like Heat n Bond Iron On Vinyl.

-Take note - this pattern works best if your exterior fabric is non-directional.
+Take note – this easy lunch bag sewing pattern works best if your exterior fabric is non-directional.
 The periodic table fabric that I used above (only the colored version is still available) is directional, so as you can see, the print is upside down on the back of the lunch bag.
 That doesn’t really bothered me, but you should know before starting.